 The jackal’s ears twitched at the only discordant note.
 A woman was screaming in the distant village.

 Sita’s pains were far more than she anticipated.
-Initially, they were spaced out and bearable.
-Now they were terrifying and at shorter intervals.
+Initially, they were sporadic and bearable.
+Now they were relentless.
+Excrutiatingly slamming her, wave upon terrifying wave.
 Having witnessed the birth of her nephew she thought she was prepared for what was to come but the pain she felt now was beyond her wildest imagination.

 Ramu watched the entire scene with awe as he stood just outside the doorway of the small hut.
 He shivered, half in cold and half in fear at the sound of his wife’s screams.